Tarantella Napoletana

-The "Tarantella Napoletana" is the tarantella associated with Naples.
+The "Tarantella Napoletana" is a tarantella song that concludes the opera La festa di Piedigrotta by Luigi Ricci, associated with Naples.
 It is familiar to North American viewers of popular media as a quintessentially Italian musical riff or melody.

-Examples of its use include Gioachino Rossini's "La Danza" from Soirées Musicales (1830–1835).

-The tarantella was adapted into the 1950 song "Lucky, Lucky, Lucky Me" written by Buddy Arnold and Milton Berle, and performed by Evelyn Knight and the Ray Charles Band.
+The tarantella was adapted into the 1950 song "Lucky, Lucky, Lucky Me", written by Buddy Arnold and Milton Berle, and performed by Evelyn Knight and the Ray Charles Band.